 We don't think the Bradford Factor is fair.
-We don't support it in Timetastic, and don't plan to.
+We know in general HR software supports it but we don't in Timetastic, and don't plan to.

 We get why people use it, it’s simple, it's easy.
 We all love a good stat to help justify our decisions.

-But it’s a mathamatical formula, it doesn't and can’t take into account the reasons behind somone absences, or how to manage them.
+But it’s a mathamatical formula, it doesn't and can’t take into account the reasons behind anyone's absence, or how to manage them.
 It's not human.

 It takes no account of the reality of life.
 It's literally heartless and crude.
 Compassion and understanding are necessary for a healthy business with a positive company culture, you won't find that in the Bradford Factor.